Arbors

 No analysis available

-Split AC is very well supported for The Arbors.
-Dozens of listings mention it directly in remarks, with several using explicit phrases such as "split A/C systems," "split AC throughout," and "split AC in the living room"; some also mention window AC units alongside split AC.
-The repeated language across multiple listings and agents looks consistent rather than a one-off copy-paste error.
+Split AC is strongly supported for The Arbors.
+Dozens of listings mention it directly, with recent remarks explicitly describing "split AC system," "new split A/C systems," "split ACs for customized climate control," and "split AC in the living room/bedrooms."
+The evidence is consistent across many agents and appears genuine rather than copy-paste error.

 7 of 20 current MLS records indicate concrete construction (CONCRE).
 Public remarks do not explicitly state 'concrete' or 'reinforced concrete' and there are no agent comments describing a recent conversion, so inclusion is based on MLS checkbox data rather than explicit remarks; evidence is moderate and may reflect mixed construction types or copy-paste.

-Double-wall construction is strongly supported by the current MLS pattern, with 14 of 20 listings marked DOUWAL.
-The remarks do not explicitly state 'double wall,' but the evidence is broad and consistent across many agents rather than a one-off copy-paste mention.
+Double-wall construction is strongly supported by the MLS pattern, with 15 of 20 current listings marked DOUWAL.
+The public remarks do not explicitly mention double-wall construction, but the high MLS frequency across many listings indicates this is a real building-level feature rather than a copy-paste anomaly.

 No analysis available